 We can estimate the effect of increasing the balance gap, allowing for a tradeoff between balance and total skill usage.

-The average team receives 900 tasks over the 180 days, so if we allow the average gap/day to be 5% of the total task assignment/team (gap/day = 18), we get a 1.58 improvement in total skill usage/day.
-This average gap and improvement can be achieved with any choice of a+b = 4.
+The average team receives 900 tasks over the 180 days, so if we allow the average balance gap/day to be 5% of the total task assignment/team (balance gap/day = 18), we get a 1.58 improvement in total skill usage/day.
+This average balance gap and improvement can be achieved with any choice of a+b = 4.

 From the figure, we see that we have fine control over the balance gap: that is, a small average balance gap/day is achievable.

 For a simple baseline, we can also consider a greedy algorithm that first assigns tasks to teams with skill usage > 3, and then randomly assigns the rest of the tasks.
-The result (gap/day = 386.5, total skill usage/day = 103.13) lies close to the regression line in Figure 1, which passes through (gap = 386.5, total skill usage = 103.15).
-However, this is up-right in the figure and a gap of 386.5 lacks any semblance of balance.
-Although the uniform distribution of tasks over skills might cause us to think that random assignment “evens out” gap over time, the greedy algorithm generates an assignment that is not well balanced.
+The result (balance gap/day = 386.5, total skill usage/day = 103.13) lies close to the regression line in Figure 1, which passes through (balance gap = 386.5, total skill usage = 103.15).
+However, this is up-right in the figure and a balance gap of 386.5 lacks any semblance of balance.
+Although the uniform distribution of tasks over skills might cause us to think that random assignment “evens out” balance gap over time, the greedy algorithm generates an assignment that is not well balanced.

 Batching the Task Assignment